consta-l/cream-docs/content/docs/developer/untokens.md

 `RETURN:` 0 on success, otherwise an Error code

-Before repaying an asset, users must first approve the crToken to access their token balance.
+Before repaying an asset, users must first approve the unToken to access their token balance.

 ### CEther